grafana/xk6-browser/ROADMAP.md

 - **Limited Alpha deployment and testing of the extension in k6 Cloud.**<br>

   *How will we achieve this?*<br>
-  Soon we will create a small scale deployment for internal use and specific customers, meant to test the basic integration of the extension in k6 Cloud.
+  Soon we will create a small-scale deployment for internal use and specific customers, meant to test the basic integration of the extension in k6 Cloud.

   *Definition of Done*<br>
   When the extension is usable in k6 Cloud; i.e. scripts can run and test results are shown.
 Frontend changes are not required at this stage.